 At the Amsterdam Emotion Regulation Lab, we investigate the processes that allow people to control their own emotional states.
 Our main emphasis is on theory-driven, experimental research.
 However, we are also interested in theory-guided applications that can improve emotion regulation in everyday life.
 There are currently three main lines of research at our Lab:

 Contact with nature, for instance by viewing natural scenes or hiking, has been found to alleviate stress and promote psychological wellbeing.
 Our research seeks to gain more insight into these emotion-regulatory benefits of nature.
 Moreover, we are developing and evaluating nature-based interventions in such settings as schools, hospitals, and work.
 An example of such interventions can be found at http://www.groenegezondeziekenhuizen.nl/.
-This line of research is led by Jolanda Maas and Karin Tanja-Dijkstra.
+This line of research is conducted in collaboration with Jolanda Maas and Karin Tanja-Dijkstra.

 There is growing evidence that a great deal of emotion regulation operates on automatic or implicit levels.
 At the Amsterdam Emotion Regulation Lab, we have been studying implicit processes in emotion regulation for a number of years.
 Currently, we are examining the role of implicit processes in trauma coping, as part of the PhD project of McKenzie Lockett, which is a joint PhD with the University of Colorado at Colorado Springs.